redjax/ansible/README.md

 ### Create a new role

 Creating a new role involves the following flow:

+⚠️ **THIS SECTION IS OUT OF DATE ⚠️

 * (Optional, if using `Poetry` environment) Activate poetry env from git root
   * `$ poetry shell`